"A symbiosis of players and audience", The New York Times

 Founded in New York City in 1976 by six musicians, the New Amsterdam Symphony Orchestra ("NASO") showcases emerging young conductors, soloists and composers.

 NASO also pays tribute to seasoned artists by providing them with the opportunity to perform special programs in New York City.
-During the past 36 years, NASO has presented over 150 concerts in venues including Symphony Space, Carnegie Hall, Alice Tully Hall, Fordham at Lincoln Center and the Riverside Church.
-Many young artists that NASO has featured in the early stages of their careers have become prominent in the music world including George Manahan, Music Director of the New York City Opera, pianist Ursula Oppens, cellist Colin Carr, guitarist Elliot Fisk, cellist Nathaniel Rosen , violinist Stephanie Chase, The Amadeus Trio, and The Quintet of the Americas.
+During the past 38 years, NASO has presented over 160 concerts in venues including Symphony Space, Carnegie Hall, Alice Tully Hall, Fordham at Lincoln Center and the Riverside Church.
+Many young artists that NASO has featured in the early stages of their careers have become prominent in the music world including George Manahan, Music Director of the New York City Opera, pianist Ursula Oppens, cellist Colin Carr, guitarist Elliot Fisk, cellist Nathaniel Rosen, violinist Stephanie Chase, The Amadeus Trio, and The Quintet of the Americas.

-We our proud to announce the New Amsterdam Symphony Orchestra's 36th anniversary season.
-Our Principal Conductor is Guerguan Tsenov, and he is accompanied by our Special Guest Conductor, Matthew Oberstein.
-[See the 2012-2013 Season]
+We our proud to announce the New Amsterdam Symphony Orchestra's 38th anniversary season.
+We have Guest Conductor Gemma New and Special Guest Conductor Matthew Oberstein returning, and are pleased to welcome new Guest Conductors Yuga Cohler and Ena Shin.
+[See the 2014-2015 Season]

 2537 Broadway at 95 Street